Concepts

 Matrix:

-which case it is equivalent to a vector.
-It can be also composed by only
+in which case it is equivalent to a vector.
+It can be also composed by

-one cell, in which case it is equivalent to a single number, text, date or
+only one cell, in which case it is equivalent to a single number, text,

-column, called vectors.
-Instead matrices with one row
+called vectors.
+Instead matrices with one row are

 better performances than using matrices with one row.